Codecademy/docs/content/general/concepts/rest/rest.md

 ## REST Constraints

-- Uniform Interface: The API must use standard HTTP methods to represent the operations that can be performed on a resource.
-Examples of these HTTP methods are GET, POST, PUT, and DELETE.
+- Uniform Interface: The API must use standard HTTP methods to represent the operations that can be performed on a resource (end-point).
+Examples of these HTTP methods are `GET`, `POST`, `PUT`, and `DELETE`.

 - Layered System: The API can be implemented with multiple layers, where each layer performs a different task.
 For example, the data layer (where data is stored) could be implemented on a different server than the authentication layer (where requests are authenticated).